pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 400px
 		:alt: Easier way to write classes

-		:caption: New way to write a class
+		New way to write a class

 .. figure:: classObject.png